MakeNorth/makenorth.github.io/content/blog/anonymizing-documents.md

 [printer-dots]: https://en.wikipedia.org/wiki/Printer_tracking_dots

-In general, the best way to defeat watermarks is to transform the document "manually" - if it's a text document, re-type it by hand; if it's an image, redraw it by hand.
-This is not always practical, but it is the most effective way to defeat watermarks.
+In general, the best way to defeat watermarks is to transform it "manually" - if it's a text document, re-type it by hand; if it's an image, redraw it.
+This is not always practical, but it is one of the most effective ways to defeat watermarks.

-There are some techniques that can help here but aren't guaranteed to work;
-stuff like rendering an image in black and white can defeat invisible or low-contrast watermarks, for example, but this doesn't always work and there are known ways to bypass this.
+There are some other techniques that can help here but aren't guaranteed to work; things like rendering an image in black and white can defeat invisible or low-contrast watermarks, for example, but this doesn't always work and there are known ways to bypass this.

 ### Different Versions

-One of the most effective ways to identify the recipient of a document is to send different versions of the document to different recipients.
+One of the most effective ways to identify the recipient of a document that is shared with others is to send different versions of the document to different recipients.
 This can be done in a variety of ways, such as changing the text slightly, changing the spacing between words, the font, and an infinite number of other small modifications.

 This also doesn't need to be done per-recipient; you can send a different version to several groups of recipients, and then see which version is made